 When registering either an actual or alternate LLC name, don’t forget to follow New Jersey’s specific business requirements.
 This means your name must:

-- Not use any of the restricted words found here (with the exception of the ones listed above)
+- Not use any of the restricted words found here

 - Not use profanity